albertotn/browserdiary/README.md

 ## Principles

-KISS and YAGNI as coding guidelines
+KISS and YAGNI as coding guidelines.
+My aim is not to use latest version of any libray, but to create something useful for me.

 ## License

-Resting is under MIT license
+Browserdiary is under MIT license